willdurand/containers/README.md

 - `bison`, `flex`, `libelf-dev` to build the Linux kernel
 - `qemu-system`

-You should use Gitpod as mentioned in the previously or [Vagrant][].
+You should either use Gitpod as mentioned in the previous section or [Vagrant][].
 It might not be a good idea to run this project on your actual machine.

 The easiest and quickest way to get started is to build all sub-projects: